kinjal-luhar/QAssurify/README.md

 2. **Connection Refused**
    - Verify your web application is running
-   - Check the correct port number
+   - Check the correct port number and protocol (http vs https)
-   - Ensure the URL is accessible
+   - Ensure the URL is accessible from the machine running the agent

+5. **UI Not Starting**
+   - Ensure Flask is installed (already included in requirements)
+   - Run `python app.py` from the project root
+   - Check port 5000 usage; change the port in `app.py` if needed

+6. **Empty Tested Data**
+   - Run a fresh test from the UI or CLI; `/tested-data` reflects the latest run only
+   - If your site has no applicable forms/APIs, only summary/weaknesses may appear

 3. **Import Errors**
    - Run `pip install -r requirements.txt`